Recovering perfectionist: The 5 steps to avoid overwhelm in business

 Final thoughts

 As I’ve mentioned before many times, rituals and intentions setting are essential to avoid overwhelm.
-You can explore my rituals guide to learn more about it and listen a previous podcast episode I have done with the "Recovering Perfectionist Podcast".
+You can explore my rituals guide to learn more about it and listen to a previous podcast episode I have done with the "Recovering Perfectionist Podcast".